dart-lang/site-www/src/content/resources/glossary.md

 `int` is a subtype of `Object`.

 With a more complex type like `List<void Function(int)>`, you have to consider the _positions_ in the type.
-This is basically just a matter of turning one of the parts of the type into a placeholder (let's use `_` for that), and then consider what happens to the type when different types are placed in that position.
+To accomplish this, turn one of the parts of the type into a placeholder, and then consider what happens to the type when different types are placed in that position.

 For example, consider `List<void Function(_)>` as a template for a type